FBEZ/ESP-IDF-Workshop-Materials/en/setup/README.md

 * You should see the boot messages and the “hello world!” line
   ![](../../assets/setup/26_terminal.webp)

-If you see the message in the terminal, your setup is fully operational and you’re ready for the workshop—and for developing your own ESP-IDF projects.
+If you see the message in the terminal, your setup is fully operational and you’re ready for the workshop and for developing your own ESP-IDF projects.

----

 ## Conclusion